 Try some herbal support

 Instead of turning to prescription sleep aids, consider supporting your body with herbs.
-A wide range of botanicals, including American ginseng, Asian ginseng, astragalus, eleutherococcus, Holy basil, rhodiaola, and licorice can support the HPA axis, helping to balance cortisol levels.
+A wide range of botanicals, including American ginseng, Asian ginseng, astragalus, eleutherococcus, Holy basil, rhodiola, and licorice can support the HPA axis, helping to balance cortisol levels.

 Ashwagandha and Magnolia have also shown promise in regulating stress and promoting healthy sleep.